tleyden/tleyden.github.io/source/_posts/2014-05-27-configure-emacs-as-a-go-editor-from-scratch-part-2.markdown

 To go to the call site, position your cursor on the red underscore to the left of "dynamic method call" and hit Enter.
 It should take you to line 240 in gamecontroller.go:

 ![screenshot](http://tleyden-misc.s3.amazonaws.com/blog_images/Emacs_go_oracle2)

+Note that it actually crossed package boundaries, since the called function (`Think`) was in the `main` package, while the call site was in the `checkersbot` package.

 If you got this far, you are up and running with The Go Oracle on Emacs!